- OSHA Safety Colors Defined

 Training Employees to Recognize Safety Color Meanings

-One of the biggest benefits of following standards when it comes to safety colors is that people will often know what the colors mean, even without training.
+One of the biggest benefits of following standards when it comes to safety colors is that people will often know what the colors mean, even without training or instructions.
 A new employee who joins a facility from another company may already know what colors mean in which situation, which can help keep them safe during their initial weeks on the job.

 Just because almost all facilities follow these standards, however, does not mean that a company is able to skip or delay training.
 All new employees should be given detailed training about what the safety colors are and what they mean in all the situations that apply to the facility.
 This should be done within the first few days of employment.

-Even seasoned employees should be trained on safety colors.
-All employees should be updated whenever there is a change in the colors used or where they are used.
+Even seasoned employees should be trained on safety colors and signal words.
+All employees should be updated whenever there is a change in the colors and elements used or where they are used.
 This can be done through a formal training session or just a meeting with a supervisor.

 No matter how it is done, it is the employer's responsibility to ensure all employees are up to date with the latest safety colors.
 This will not only keep the employees and facility safe, but it will also help avoid any risk of being out of compliance with OSHA regulations.